Funny smart brilliant . . . a tour de force' Kasim Ali author of Good Intentions 'Insanely

 author of The Incendiaries 'A wake-up call.
 A broadside.
 A rich and brilliant war cry' Chris

 Power author of A Lonely Man How many times have we heard that reading builds empathy?
-That we
+That

-bookshelves?
+our bookshelves?
 Or claimed that books saved our lives?
 These familiar words - beautiful

 aspirational - are sometimes even true.
 But award-winning novelist Elaine Castillo has more